How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 - Research links.
 What resources exist on the web that the writer can use for research purposes?
 These could be on your own site or others.

-This can be a really powerful tool, but if you know what you’re looking for, then providing that direction upfront will save both you and the writer time and energy in the long run.
+Letting your freelancers explore ideas using their own expertise can be a really powerful tool, but if you know what you’re looking for, then providing that direction upfront will save both you and the writer time and energy in the long run.

 STEP 3: ENSURE EXCELLENT BI-DIRECTIONAL COMMUNICATION AND SET UP A SYSTEM FOR FEEDBACK.